meMORandum

 NBREA is currently reviewing these developments within the New Brunswick regulatory and practice context while continuing to monitor developments in other jurisdictions, including guidance issued by regulators in British Columbia.

+Some members have reached out to NBREA with questions relating to disclosure obligations arising from these proceedings.
 Disclosure obligations can be highly fact-specific, and there is an important distinction between matters directly affecting a specific property and broader legal or constitutional issues evolving through the courts in the public domain.

 Reach out to NBREA at communications@nbrea.ca